 Interviews with our coaches and student-athletes are encouraged, but we require all interview arrangements be made via the Arkansas Communications Office.
 University of Arkansas football student-athletes are generally available for interviews during a game week.
-All student-athlete and assistant coach interview requests must be made at least one day in advance to allow time to facilitate the notification process.
+All student-athlete and assistant coach interview requests must be made at least one day in advance to allow time to facilitate the process.
+Telephone interviews can be arranged, but student-athletes. notification process.
 Telephone interviews can be arranged, but student-athletes' telephone numbers will not be provided and student-athletes are instructed to direct all interview requests to the Arkansas Communications Office.
 Student housing, the training room, the weight room and locker rooms are off-limits to members of the media.